 As far as men go, Paul maintained that it is unnatural for him to have long hair because men’s hair is naturally thinner and, again, prone to balding, which he relates to men not wearing a head covering during worship in that culture.
 So Paul was merely encouraging the believers to comply with the standard customs of male and female appearance in Corinth.

-Jay Atieri, however, argues that Paul’s command for men to not wear a hat is simply (and obviously) a direct contra-Jewish position.
+Actually, Paul’s command for men to not wear a hat is simply (and obviously) a direct contra-Jewish position.

-Paul was simply saying that we are no longer under the Law (which you can read further about here).
+Paul was saying that we are no longer under the Law (which you can read further about here).
 Thus we don’t need to wear a kippah to church assemblies.
 A man’s head should be UNCOVERED when he prays because believers are free men, coheirs with Christ (Romans 8:17 ).
 We are not children under authority, we are not slaves under a master (Galatians 3:24).
 Thus we need not cover our head:

 A man ought not to cover his head, since he is the image and glory of God.